simonibsen/Testing/README.md

                         256MB
   -f [COPYFILES [COPYFILES ...]], --copyfiles [COPYFILES [COPYFILES ...]]
                         Upload a file or directory to the guest from the host.
+                        Specified in the form of hostname:localfile:remotefile
+                        where hostname can be ALL
+  -s [STRING [STRING ...]], --string [STRING [STRING ...]]
-                        Specified in the form of hostname:localfile:remotefile -o [OVERRIDE [OVERRIDE ...]], --override [OVERRIDE [OVERRIDE ...]]
+                        Write some arbitrary string (not covered by other option).
+Specified in the form of hostname:string where hostname can be ALL and string is quoted -o [OVERRIDE [OVERRIDE ...]], --override [OVERRIDE [OVERRIDE ...]]
                         Overrides named host vaules with other values starting with host name, value name, and the value itself, in